 As I discover, a few places adhere to these guidelines.

 Elephants have been part of Thailand’s history and culture for centuries and were used in warfare, transport and, until recently, in the forestry industry.
 In 1989, due to environmental concerns, the government banned all logging and suddenly thousands of animals, along with their mahouts, were out of work.
-Since they eat around 250kgs a day, at the cost of £1,000 a month, the only way of keeping them alive was through tourism.
+Since they eat around 250kgs a day, at the cost of £1,000 a month, tourism was the only way to keep them alive.

 Elephants World